JAlcocerT/JAlcocerT/content/blog/entrep-saas-diy-landing.md

 You can think of it this way: Listmonk (the EMP) is your operating system for managing lists...

-Mailjet (the ESP/SMTP) is your high-performance engine that ensures your emails actually reach the inbox.
+Mailjet *(the ESP/SMTP)* is your high-performance engine that ensures your emails actually reach the inbox.

 And your landing page is what your potential clients see and get to know about you within 5 seconds.

 {{< cards >}}
   {{< card link="https://consulting.jalcocertech.com" title="SelfHosted Landing Repo" image="/blog_img/entrepre/tiersofservice/dwi/selfh-landing-astro-fastapi-bot.png" subtitle="Consulting - Tier of Service" >}}
-  {{< card link="https://diy.jalcocertech.com" title="DIY webs via webook" image="/blog_img/apps/gh-jalcocert.svg" subtitle="A 101 Ive put together about building websites" >}}
+  {{< card link="https://diy.jalcocertech.com" title="DIY webs via webook" image="/blog_img/dev/fastapi/ebook-obfuscate-ui.png" subtitle="A 101 Ive put together about building websites" >}}
 {{< /cards >}}